-Listing 9-2: Opening a file
+Listing 9-3: Opening a file

 How do we know File::open returns a Result?
 We could look at the standard library API documentation, or we could ask the compiler!
-If we give f a type annotation of some type that we know the return type of the function is not, then we try to compile the code, the compiler will tell us that the types don’t match.
-The error message will then tell us what the type of f is!
-Let’s try it: we know that the return type of File::open isn’t of type u32, so let’s change the let f statement to:
+If we give f a type annotation of a type that we know the return type of the function is not and then we try to compile the code, the compiler will tell us that the types don’t match.
+The error message will then tell us what the type of f is.
+Let’s try it: we know that the return type of File::open isn’t of type u32, so let’s change the let f statement to this:

 let f: u32 = File::open("hello.txt");

-Attempting to compile now gives us:
+Attempting to compile now gives us the following output:

 error[E0308]: mismatched types